 Discover some of the different kinds of colleges you could attend, where they’re located, and other helpful information for making your decision.
-You can also use the College Board College Finder or the California Colleges College Search Tool to search for colleges that fit your needs, and check out virtual campus tours to get a closer look at colleges you’re interested in.
+You can also use the College Board College Finder, the California Colleges College Search Tool, or the College Scorecard to search for colleges that fit your needs, and check out virtual campus tours to get a closer look at colleges you’re interested in.

 The California Colleges College Search Tool helps you find the best colleges in California and across the country, based on the factors that matter most to you.

 To be considered for a California State University (CSU) or University of California (UC) and California State University (CSU), you will need to earn your high school diploma and meet the minimum a-g requirements.

 Historically Black colleges and universities (HBCUs) are institutions of higher education in the United States that were established before 1964 with the intention of primarily serving the African-American community.
 Most of these institutions were founded in the years after the American Civil War and are concentrated in the Southern United States.

 The Ivy League is comprised of eight private research universities in the Northeastern United States.
 Ivy League schools are viewed as some of the most prestigious universities in the world.

 The Little Ivies are an unofficial group of small, academically competitive private liberal arts colleges in the Northeastern United States with highly selective admissions comparable to the Ivy League.